vocdoni/docs/docs/architecture/sequence-diagrams.md

 The app wants to get initial connectivity with the available gateways.

-- Using a well-known Ethereum Gateway (Infura or similar), we query for an initial set of boot nodes on the Vocdoni ENS Resolver (The Vocdoni Entity's ID is predefined)
+- Using a well-known Ethereum Gateway (Infura or similar), we query for an initial set of boot nodes on the Vocdoni ENS Resolver.
+The following is predefined:
+    - Well-known Ethereum gateways
+    - Entity Resolver contract address
+    - Vocdoni's Entity ID
 - From one of the bootnodes, we get a list of Gateways provided by Vocdoni

 ```mermaid